-The PHA will provide all applicants with information about VAWA at the time they request an application for housing assistance.
+The PHA will provide all applicants with information about VAWA at the time they request an application for housing assistance, as part of the written briefing packet, and at the time the family is admitted to the program.
 The PHA will also include information about VAWA in all notices of denial of assistance (see section 3-III.G).